 Host: And how do you do it?
 How do you get to modify your thought process?

-Kristie: So if this is about weight losses, let’s go there.
+Kristie: So if this is about weight loss, let’s go there.

 Kristie: I changed my diet because one, I need to be decreasing calories.
-So the certain foods that I’m eating, maybe you call as you got an additional weight in so I may change my diet.
-Maybe I go more of flexitarian.
+So certain foods that I’m eating, maybe I change my diet.
+Maybe I go more flexitarian.
 And so I start pulling away some meats.
 Maybe I start doing twice a week so I can start monitoring based on these changes that I'm making.
 Is my weight decreasing?
 If it’s not then I have to constantly make new tweaks.
 Maybe I need to do more cardio and I write down in that journal I’m tracking, I ran four times this week.
 And if it's working, we want to keep working it. (laughing)

 Kristie: I love that question, Wes, because I do work with a lot of workaholics.

-Kristie: Most recently, a doctor came to me and him…3 hours a week.
+Kristie: Most recently, a doctor came to me for 3 hours a week.
 Can you imagine?

 Host: Oh, my goodness!

 Kristie: And the lake is very quiet, is refreshing and nature is therapeutic within itself.
-And there are some days I can sit back and see the tree.
-Right now, I’m sitting by the tree and tears are just flowing down my eyes and I’m being cleansed because of the calmness of the lake.
-Another thing that I love to do is I often recommended it for adults because we often forget about the inner child that is inside of us, the love to have fun.
+And there are some days I can sit back and see the trees.
+Right now, I’m sitting by the trees and tears are just flowing down my eyes and I’m being cleansed because of the calmness of the lake.
+Another thing that I love to do is, I often recommend it for adults because we often forget about the inner child that is inside of us that loves to have fun.
 And I have all types of adult coloring books and some of them have activities within them.
 They'll have affirmations, they’ll have an appreciation, three things that you celebrate today.
-And so one of my solutions is to step into gratefulness rather.
+And so one of my solutions is to step into gratefulness.
 Because why?
 Gratitude is very expansive, it opens us up.
 Whereas when we get tired and exhausted, we end up stepping into the complaint and that’s very constricting.
 It feels like the walls are caving in on us.
 So I often step into “What can I appreciate?
 What can I celebrate?”, because I start looking at the responsibilities as a burden and I don't want to look at them as a burden.
 I want to know that the work that I'm doing is meaningful and that my contribution is needed.

 Host: Now you previously mentioned you’ve been through a lot.
 You've seen a lot happen in life and you've also encountered many health challenges.
 Could you share, you know, what happened and what each one taught you?